 All in all, the grand opening of the Wizarding World of Harry Potter was an amazing and interesting day.
 At around 8 p.m., when I left the Wizarding World, the line still stretched all the way back to Popeye’s.
 It was still that long.
 Ridiculous.

 — Kevin Cantor

-In the end, we’ve been told that everyone who waited through the immense line to get into the Wizarding World of Harry Potter on opening day was, indeed, let into the area, even if only for a couple hours at the end of the day.
-Since then, the lines to enter the Wizarding World continue to gather each morning at Islands of Adventure, though none have come anywhere near the size of the crowd that showed up for opening day.
-Guests arriving to Islands of Adventure after noon can likely now find that entrance into the Wizarding World is no longer a problem, with each morning’s initial rush of visitors having already disbursed.
-Problems and frustrations aside, the grand opening day of the Wizarding World of Harry Potter will certainly be noted in theme park history books as one of the most highly-anticipated and highly-attended of all time.
+In the end, we’ve been told that everyone who waited through the immense line to get into the Wizarding World of Harry Potter on opening day was, indeed, let into the area, even if only for a couple of hours at the end of the day.
+Since then, the lines to enter the Wizarding World continue to gather each morning at Islands of Adventure, though none have come anywhere near the size of the crowd that showed up for the opening day.
+Guests arriving in Islands of Adventure afternoon can likely now find that entrance into the Wizarding World is no longer a problem, with each morning’s initial rush of visitors having already disbursed.
+Problems and frustrations aside, the grand opening day of the Wizarding World of Harry Potter will certainly be noted in theme park history books as one of the most highly anticipated and highly-attended of all time.

 If you’d like to explore the Wizarding World of Harry Potter from home, don’t miss our extensive coverage of the new addition to Universal Orlando, featuring videos, photos, reviews, and special events.